-NYU School of Law offers a dual degree program leading to Juris Doctor (J.D.) and a Masters in Public Administration (M.P.A.).
-Students can pursue a J.D./M.P.A. with the Woodrow Wilson School of International and Public Affairs at Princeton University.
+NYU School of Law offers a dual degree program leading to Juris Doctor (JD) and a Masters in Public Administration (MPA).
+Students can pursue a JD/MPA with the Princeton School of International and Public Affairs.

 The core curriculum is as follows:

-- WWS 502 Psychology for Policy Analysis and Implementation
+- SPI 502 Psychology for Policy Analysis and Implementation

-Students typically enroll in four courses each semester at the Woodrow Wilson School.
+Students typically enroll in four courses each semester at the Princeton School of International and Public Affairs.
 At the end of the first semester, students participate in an ungraded policy project, the Integrated Policy Exercise (IPE).
 The IPE requires students to synthesize the skills they acquired in the fall-term analytic courses.
-At then end of the first year, students must take the Qualifying Examination (QE1), an exercise similar to IPE without the group component.
+For detailed information on the MPA curriculum, please visit the Princeton School of International and Public Affairs website.

 Students must meet the application requirements of both schools and be admitted to both schools independently.
 Applications may be filed simultaneously before enrolling at either school, or during their first year at either school.
 Students are expected to spend three consecutive semesters at Princeton University and complete five semesters at the NYU School of Law.
 The final semester must also be spent at the NYU School of Law.
 Students may not receive either degree until they have completed all coursework for both degrees.

-Students with specific questions about the Woodrow Wilson School Program should contact José Ochoa, Director of MPP Admissions and Programs, at firstname.lastname@example.org.
+Students with specific questions about the Princeton School of International and Public Affairs Program should contact the Office of Graduate Admissions at Princeton University.